 - Who would I work with (again)?
 If former colleagues were especially easy, awesome, or delightful to work with one, a second outing is worth pursuing.

 - What kinds of places would I like to work at?
-I find myself particularly interested in finance-adjacent endeavors.4 Tooling is also of interest, anything that makes people’s work lives better resonates with me.
+I find myself particularly interested in finance-adjacent endeavors.
+Tooling is also of interest, anything that makes people’s work lives better resonates with me.

-- Why not aim for the bleachers in my next role?5 If I could work anywhere or hold any kind of role, where would it be?
+- Why not aim for the bleachers in my next role?
+If I could work anywhere or hold any kind of role, where would it be?
 Perhaps there’s a role out there with all the upsides I’m looking for and very few trade-offs on the downside.
 Who could connect me to those roles?

 2. Take a stroll down accomplishments lane

-Another easy thing to do6 is get (back) in the resumé writing mindset.
+Another easy thing to do is get (back) in the resumé writing mindset.
 That is, the self-promotion mindset where you’re talking about all the things you’ve done, how great they were, putting numbers to how much they improved customer outcomes, and generally putting maximum shine on your work.

 This is the point where I wish I had kept a good brag doc.